Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 12 Agustus 2025 19.58.38 UTC
+- WIB: Selasa, 12 Agustus 2025 20.41.18 UTC
-- WITA: Selasa, 12 Agustus 2025 20.58.38 UTC
+- WITA: Selasa, 12 Agustus 2025 21.41.18 UTC
-- WIT: Selasa, 12 Agustus 2025 21.58.38 UTC
+- WIT: Selasa, 12 Agustus 2025 22.41.18 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology